Property Owner Alert Frequently Asked Questions

 What if my property has multiple titles?

-- If you own multiple properties, you must subscribe individually for each title you want to monitor.
+• No, the Property Owner Alert service monitors only one title per subscription.
+If you own multiple properties, you may wish to consider subscribing individually for each title.
 However, you may choose to use the same email address for the multiple subscriptions.

 Can there be more than one email address attached to one subscription?